 Check out the basic working of Search Engines right in this video by Matt Cutts:

-Clearly, you need to maintain your brand visibility to keep up the traction going and ensure you aren’t lost in the humongous database of Google results.
+Maintaining you brand visibility to keep up the traction going is crucial.
+You must ensure that your brand isn’t getting lost within Google SERPs.
 As someone rightly said: “Anything below #1 SERP page of Google is nearly Dead” So, gear up and get going.

 You might be wondering – where do keywords fit in all this and what role do they play?
 Let us being with their definition and their types in brief.
 As per definition:

 In the context of SEO, a keyword is a combination of words (search query) which users enter into a search engine like Google to find particular information.
 These words help search engines match a dedicated webpage to its relevant search query

 In other words, every image, video, etc. form a part of the keyword.
 As a content creator, you must ensure that your blog/website consists of the right keywords catering to your target audience queries so that they have a good chance of finding your content piece among all the SERP results.

 Types of Keywords on the basis of their Usage

 Anything and everything as text form a part of a keyword.
 But, depending on their usability, they are broadly classified into three parts: